Do Test Scores Help Teachers Give Better Track Advice to Students? A Principal Stratification Analysis: Statistical framework

 Note that each $APCE_{J}$ is also equal to the difference between the fractions of Compliers and Defiers:

 If Monotonicity of $R_{i}$ with respect to $Z_i$ (Assumption \ref{a:iv_monoton}) holds, Defiers do not exist, and the three $APCE_{J}$ are all non-negative by construction, being equal to the proportion of Compliers.
-In this case we could conclude\footnote{As already mentioned when we introduced Assumption \ref{a:iv_monoton} in the previous section, we emphasize that this assumption allows to interpret $APCE_{J}$ as the proportion of Compliers in stratum $j$, but it is not necessary for identification.} that test scores help teachers give better recommendations if the $APCE_H$ and the $APCE_{AH}$ are positive while the $APCE_{AL}$ is equal to zero.
-Having established that the $APCE_{J}$ are informative about whether test scores help teachers give better recommendations, in the next section, we show how these population parameters can be identified with data generated by the quasi-experiment that we study.
+In this case we could conclude\footnote{As already mentioned when we introduced Assumption \ref{a:iv_monoton} in the previous section, we emphasize that this assumption allows to interpret $APCE_{J}$ as the proportion of Compliers in stratum $j$, but it is not necessary for identification.} that test scores help teachers improve their recommendations if the $APCE_H$ and the $APCE_{AH}$ are positive while the $APCE_{AL}$ is equal to zero.
+Having established that the $APCE_{J}$ are informative about whether test scores help teachers improve the quality of track advising, the next section shows how these population parameters can be identified using data generated by the quasi-experiment under study.